akinyiv/alx-higher_level_programming/0x00-python-hello_world/README.md

 5- Complete this source code in order to print 3 times a string stored in the variable str, followed by its first 9 characters.
 6- Complete this source code to print Welcome to Holberton School!
 7- Copy - Cut - Paste
+8- Complete this source code to print object-oriented programming with Python, followed by a new line.